valevalerio/GeneticFishes/README.md

 # GeneticFishes
-## An old exercize.
+## An old exercise.
 Used to apply a rough Genetic Algorithm Optimizer to train shallow NeuralNetworks inside each creature based on their goal. check here

 [![GenFISH](http://i3.ytimg.com/vi/DngpADQ740Y/hqdefault.jpg)](https://www.youtube.com/watch?v=DngpADQ740Y "GenFishes")

-The fishes counsume energy to move and get energy from eating.
+The fishes consume energy to move and get energy from eating.
 The food just wants to survive :)
 Those are the objective inducted by the fitness functions.

 ## Commands
-In order to obtain similar and more accurate simulations as the one in the video is enougth to run:
+In order to obtain similar and more accurate simulations as the one in the video is enough to run:

 >python GAapplied.py

-will generate the weights for the neural networks of the fishes. it takes time for them to learn, standart epochs are 300, simulation time is 200 ticks.
+will generate the weights for the neural networks of the fishes. it takes time for them to learn, standard epochs are 300, simulation time is 200 ticks.

 >python python foodGAapplied.py